JMencius/Arrow/ScienceDB/README.md

    ```

 ## Verify the downloaded data
 We also provide the `.md5` file for all the data we uploaded.
-To verify the file, such as `COLO829_R10D0FAST_all.fastq.gz` run the following command:
+To verify a given file, such as `COLO829_R10D0FAST_all.fastq.gz` run the following command:
 ```
 md5sum -c COLO829_R10D0FAST_all.fastq.gz.md5;
 ```